The 9/11 attacks changed the way sports networks broadcast games

 He added: “Sports is an afterthought; we fully appreciate that.
 We know you do as well.
 Still, there is news to report tonight.”

 Years later, the 9/11 memorial museum near Ground Zero would include footage from that “SportsCenter” special.
-When Ley visited, he watched people stop and watch the clips of himself and his partner that night, Trey Wingo.
+When Ley visited, he watched people stop and watch the clips of him and his partner that night, Trey Wingo.

 “It was emotional,” Ley said.
 “And it validated our decision.”